simonzack/urxvt-tabbed/readme.md

 URxvt terminals with gtk 3 tabs.
 Tabs are implemented by embedding URxvt in a gtk notebook container, using pygobject as an interface to gtk.
-URxvt does provide a rudimentary default gtk tabs implementation using perl, but with few features (e.g. no tab dragging or tab closing).
+URxvt does provide a rudimentary default gtk tabs implementation using perl, but with limited features (e.g. no tab dragging or tab closing).

 ##Features

 - Tab name editing (double click).
 - Tab closing, drag & drop.
 - Inherits tab titles set by shells.
-- Customizable tab keyboard shortcuts.
+- Customizable keyboard shortcuts.

 ## Installation and Use